eduvpn/documentation/RADIUS.md

 # Configuration

-You can configure both `vpn-user-portal` and `vpn-admin-portal` to use RADIUS.
+You can configure the portal to use RADIUS.
+This is configured in the file `/etc/vpn-user-portal/config.php`.
-This is configured in the files `/etc/vpn-user-portal/config.php` and `/etc/vpn-admin-portal/config.php`.
-We will only show how to configure `vpn-user-portal` as `vpn-admin-portal` is exactly the same.

 You have to set `authMethod` first: